-Like a main source of information, the new website will retain the basic main structure as the one from the previous programming period.
+Like a main source of information, the new website will retain the main structure as the one from the 2014-2020 period.

 Social media

 The Programme will use Facebook and YouTube as the main social media channels.
 In order to reach maximum audience MA will use Search Engine Optimization (SEO) and ads in Google (Google Ads), Facebook and YouTube.